 Parental influences have a powerful effect upon young people’s attitudes, achievements and life outcomes.

-We are fortunate at Northgate and The Bee Hive to have Mrs Moore, Parent Support Advisor (PSA) and Miss Fuoco, Family Support Worker (FSW) who work hard to bridge the support between home and school and provide vital parental support when there is a need.
+We are fortunate at Northgate and The Bee Hive to have Mrs Moore, Parent Support Advisor (PSA at Northgate) and Miss Fuoco, Family Support Worker (FSW at The Bee Hive) who work hard to bridge the support between home and school, and provide vital parental support when there is a need.

 Along with this, they support parents of children with early signs of social, emotional, health or behavioural issues and work with them, school staff and other support agencies to prevent problems worsening or interfering with the children’s ability to engage in school and learning.

-up just to have a chat with other parents and carers; this networking creates a great support and often future friendships.
+Often, we meetup just to have a chat with other parents and carers, and this networking creates a great support and often long-lasting friendships.